Westminster College Student Conduct

 Responsibilities of Witnesses

-- Witnesses at all judicial hearings have the responsibility for providing accurate information to the questions asked by members of the Judicial Board, Appeals Board, or by the Vice President.
+- Witnesses at all judicial hearings have the responsibility for providing accurate information to the questions asked by members of the Judicial Board, Appeals Board, or by the Associate Dean.

 - Any information or statements made by a student during an investigation of a charge or during a hearing may be used as evidence for the filing of additional disciplinary charges against the student.